 The calculation works alongside your average occupancy rate, which measures your sales performance.
 Add your market penetration index, and you'll have a comprehensive understanding of your hotel turnover.
 These metrics work together to create a three-dimensional view of your business.
 Knowledge and success are inextricably linked, so start crunching those numbers.

-Why is RevPAR important in the hotel industry?
+Why is Revenue Per Available Room important in the hotel industry?

 Pricing isn't RevPAR's only superpower.
 It's essentially a measure of supply and demand, and prices don't always need to drop to balance it out.
 If you can push your demand high enough, you won't need to decrease your rates.
 When you hit a low-demand season, it's time to start working on your social media outreach, special offers and other sales strategies.

 If you run a property group, your revenue and seasonal performance figures will also inform your expansion decisions, locations, and room choices.
-While the metric can't provide flawless insight into new territories, it's a good general indicator of what you can expect.
+While the metric can't provide flawless insight into new territories, it's a good general indicator of what you can expect and what to do to maximize your hotel revenue based on the market conditions.

 RevPAR = ADR x Occupancy Rate